How Content Marketing Is Shaped By AI And Other Technologies

 The best way to know how AI will affect marketing is to look at the effect it has had so far.
 How is it shaping marketing?
 Has it affected the way content is produced?
 How is it being used to drive customer engagement, and most importantly, is it effective?

-Before examining how AI and apps like ChatGPT will affect how businesses create and use content, it is worth understanding what content marketing is and its role in commerce.
+Before examining how AI tools and apps like ChatGPT will affect how businesses create and use content, it is worth understanding what content marketing is and its role in commerce.

 What Is Content Marketing?